arXiv/arxiv-docs/help/withdraw.md

 - It is not appropriate to withdraw a paper because it is published or submitted to a journal.
 Instead you could submit a [journal-ref](jref).
 - It is not appropriate to withdraw a paper because it is being updated.
 Instead you could submit a [replacement](replace).
 - It is not appropriate to withdraw a paper due to copyright infringement.
 Please instead see [Copyright Infringements](http://www.cornell.edu/copyright-infringement.cfm)
-- You may modify the abstract field only if the comments field is inadequate for your explanation.
-Removing the abstract totally is inappropriate and will result in a denial of your withdrawal request.

 Example Withdrawal